Leroy-Somer recounts an epitome of its century-strong adventure …

 2017-2019: A New Dominion and a Centenary

 In 2017, due to our know how, the renowned Japanese Electric Motors Manufacturer, Nidec for saw our potential and is presently our sole shareholder.
-Subsequently, in 2019, we are celebrating 100 years of remarkable performance and paying allegiance to our "crème de la crème" company.
+Subsequently, in 2019, we were celebrating 100 years of remarkable performance and paying allegiance to our "crème de la crème" company.